It is required by law that parents are informed . . .

 For general information about these CTE programs, contact the Assistant Superintendent for Academic Services, 25345 Taft Road, Novi, MI 48374 or call 248-449-1200 and for general questions about nondiscriminatory policies contact the Assistant Superintendent for Administrative Services at the same address and/or phone number.

 The National Pollutant Discharge Elimination System (NPDES) requires the district to submit an annual storm water management plan update to the Department of Environmental Quality (DEQ).
-The required 2007-2008 annual report was submitted and reviewed and found to be in compliance with the COC No. MIS040076 of the MS4 Jurisdictional General Permit No. MIS040000.
-The Novi Community School District Storm Water Management Program Plan can be viewed in its entirety at the district website at www.novi.k12.mi.us, or copies may be obtained by sending a written request to Mr. Steven Barr, Asst.
+The required annual report was submitted and reviewed and found to be in compliance with the COC No. MIS040076 of the MS4 Jurisdictional General Permit No. MIS040000.
+The Novi Community School District Storm Water Management Program Plan can be viewed in its entirety on the district website at www.novi.k12.mi.us, or copies may be obtained by sending a written request to Mr. Steven Barr, Asst.
 Superintendent of Business and Operations, 25345 Taft Road, Novi, MI 48374.

 Regarding anyone wishing to file a grievance for any of the above noted laws should contact the Assistant Superintendent for Administrative Services at the address/phone number noted above.